keploy/keploy/pkg/hooks/README.md

 # Hooks Package Documentation

-Hooks package contains the user space go code to load the eBPF hooks and maps to instrument the user API.
-This package is used by the CLI commands.
-Also it launches the proxies on range of local ports to capture the egress calls.
+The `hooks` package contains the user-space Go code responsible for loading eBPF hooks and eBPF maps, which are used to instrument the user API.
+This package is utilized by the CLI commands.
+Additionally, it launches proxies on a range of local ports to capture egress calls.